 There’s something for all ages at Six Senses Laamu; The Den kids club is for three to 11-year-olds, so little Smiths will be well looked after.
 Older siblings can maximise the water sports on offer, or make friends over volleyball games on sunset beach.

 The Beach Villas are great for families, thanks to their direct beach access and big sandy private garden, just in front of each villa, for little ones to play in.
 These villas also have a shaded dining area out on the deck.
 Ocean Beach Villa 95 is ace.

 No crèche, just the Den, the kids club.

 At Den, young ’uns can choose from indoor or outdoor activities: the highlight of the club is definitely the outdoor sandy area which has climbing ropes and swings suspended between the trees, but there’s also a stash of toys and games for wet days.
-Daily activities include hide and seek, sand art, dodgeball, water relay, pasta art and face-painting.
+Daily activities include hide and seek, sand art, dodgeball, water relay, pasta art and face painting.
 A fleet of bicycles is also on loan to guests.Budding conservationists aged six to 16 are invited to join the Maldives Underwater Initiative with the Junior Marine Biology Program, a unique and curated experience ($80 per session).

-Children under six dine for free and seven to 11-year-olds get 50 per cent off food and drink at the hotel.
+Children under five dine for free and six to 11-year-olds get 50 per cent off food and drink at the hotel.
 All rooms have an in-villa menu for infants, featuring dishes created without salt, sugar, spice or additives.
 Example dishes include: boiled vegetables with cream-cheese sauce; cream of organic vegetable purée, and banana mash.
 Children are welcome in the main restaurant at all times; there’s even a kiddies menu.

 No need to pack